-By Kym Campbell, BSc. | Updated September 30th, 2022
+By Kym Campbell, BSc. | Updated March 18th, 2024

 Metformin is one of the most commonly prescribed treatments for PCOS.
 But it shouldn’t be.
-In this article, I describe the failures and shortcomings of metformin treatment for PCOS.
+In this article, I describe the failures and shortcomings of metformin for PCOS.
 I also describe better alternatives.
 Chief among them are dietary interventions.

 This is an evidence-driven perspective.
 But you can see how the consequences play out among women that take part in my free 30-Day PCOS Diet Challenge.

 But, by 2018, Barberi and his colleagues had changed their recommendations.
-Based on more recent data, they no longer recommend the use of metformin as a first-line therapy for any indication [2].
+Based on more recent data, they no longer recommend the use of metformin as a first-line therapy for, “any indication” [2].

-This is a mainstream medical view.
 You can refer your doctor to their review of the literature here.

 In 2002, the Diabetes Prevention Program Research Group quantified these benefits.
 They found that over 3 years, metformin reduced the incidence of newly developed diabetes cases by 31% [3].
-But in a follow-up study, the majority of the benefit did not persist when the treatment was stopped [4].
+But in a follow-up study, the majority of the benefit didn’t persist when the treatment was stopped [4].
 This means that unless you make other changes, you’ll need to take metformin for life.

 3. It Doesn’t Help with Weight Loss

 In a 2017 meta-analysis, Morely and colleagues reviewed 42 metformin studies in women with PCOS.
 They found that metformin had a slight improvement in the distribution of excess body fat.
 This led to a small improvement in waist to hip ratio.
-But there was no effect on body weight overall [6].
+But there was no effect on body weight [7].

 Meta-analyses like these are the most powerful assessments of scientific evidence.
 Smaller (and older) metformin weight loss PCOS studies have shown a slight benefit [7].
 But the size of the effect was small.
 When considering the entire body of evidence, metformin is unlikely to help you lose weight.

-The impact of dietary change overshadows these gains.
-This is because diet is the best way to reverse insulin resistance.
+The impact of dietary change overshadows any potential gains.
+This is because managing your diet is the best way to reverse insulin resistance.
 The right diet can also address chronic inflammation.
 This is another underlying mechanism driving PCOS weight gain.
-You can see this at play when PCOS women lose weight.
+You can see this at play when PCOS women lose weight during my free 30-Day PCOS Diet Challenge.
 Many of their other symptoms go away too.

-4. Metformin Doesn’t Help Fertility (Much)
+4. It Doesn’t Help Much with Fertility

-Even the Endocrine Society Clinical Practice Guidelines state that “[metformin] has limited or no benefit in treating hirsutism, acne, or infertility [10].”
+The Endocrine Society Clinical Practice Guidelines state that “[metformin] has limited or no benefit in treating hirsutism, acne, or infertility [10].”

-These statements would be more definitive if metformin improved PCOS infertility in a meaningful way.
-Given the availability of better alternatives, the benefits need to be obvious before prescribing this drug.
 The women from my PCOS community provide powerful testimony to the use of diet over metformin.
 Here are some examples from my free 30-Day PCOS Diet Challenge.

 5. Metformin Depletes Nutrients